bash-ful/swayca/README.md

 # prerequisites
 - Sway
-- your Sway config directory is located at `$HOME/.config/sway`, with the main config named `config`
+- your Sway config directory is located at `XDG_CONFIG_HOME/sway/config`
-- a backup of your Sway config folder, just in case
+- a backup of your main Sway config file, just in case

 # installation
 ```